goreleaser/goreleaser/www/docs/customization/docker_sign.md

     # Defaults to empty
     stdin_file: ./.password

-    # Sets a certificate name that your signing command should write to.
-    # You can later use `${certificate}` or `.Env.certificate` in the `args` section.
-    # This is particularly useful for keyless signing (for instance, with cosign).
-    # Note that this should be a name, not a path.
-    #
-    # Defaults to empty.
-    certificate: '{{ trimsuffix .Env.artifactName ".tar.gz" }}.pem'

     # List of environment variables that will be passed to the signing command as well as the templates.
     #
     # Defaults to empty